andrewKOwong/mixedconclusions/content/blog/clps_survey_vars/index.md

   new lines there are, and counting the code categories and ameliorating the count differences.
   - maybe talk about custom classes to represent it in lists.

+  I found it helpful to code defensively during this process, and raise `AssertionErrors` when my assumptions were violated.

 ### Miscellaneous Issues
 - Other issues